 In pre-Christian times, Imbolc observance began the night before February 1.
 Celebrants prepared for a visit from Brigid into their homes by crafting an effigy of the goddess from bundles of oats and rushes.
 The effigy was placed in a dress and put in a basket overnight.

-The day of Imbolc was celebrated by burning lamps and lighting bonfires in tribute to Brigid.
+The day of Imbolc was celebrated by rituals including burning lamps and lighting bonfires in tribute to Brigid.

 Over the centuries, Brigid was adopted into Christianity as St. Brigid.